-In your view, then, all of us are in a kind of free fall—a fall without falling, without force or direction, in a universe that lacks place and moment except in terms we contrive.
-Again, to you, we live in, around, about, and as nothing, and we have no choice but to endure that.
-Such is the unreliable stasis that is the human condition.
-We must allow for continuing change, which we create and which we are.
-That is all we have.
+In your view, then, all of us are in a kind of free fall—a fall without falling, without force or direction, in a universe that for us lacks place and moment except in terms that we necessarily contrive.
+To you, we live in, around, about, and as nothing.
+We must allow for continuing change that is no change.
+And we have no choice but to endure that.
 That is everything we can know and do.
-We are nothing but change that we record as nothing upon nothing.
+Such is the human condition.

-Thus we cope, as well as we can, with the perturbations that we find in our world—a world that is our minds, wherein every phenomenon is fundamentally random, unpredictable, and immeasurable, notwithstanding any sense we make.
-To cope with those perturbations, we conceive and apply probability, approximation, and other calculation, allowance, and assessment, along with every other tool and instrument we devise.
-By those means we constitute our lives, which are flow that we make of nothingness.
+So we cope with that as well as we can, in a world where all phenomena are both illusory and to all appearances random, unpredictable, and immeasurable, notwithstanding any sense that we make of them.
+In order to cope with that, we conceive and apply probability, approximation, and other calculation, allowance, and assessment, along with every other tool and instrument we devise.
+By those means we constitute our lives, which are flow and other seeming substance that we make of nothingness.
 Thus fluid, at once certain and uncertain, we swim upon, within, and as our sea.